uwdata/boba/tutorial/rules.md

 Another top-level array, `decisions`, contains possible values of placeholder variables.
-It is also optional, as long as you do not use any placeholder variables in your script template.
+It is also optional, as long as you do not use any placeholder variables or provide inline definitions.
 The syntax is:

 ```json
 {